Requirements

 • cluster operations (retrieve io and capacity statistics, alerts, logs, etc.)

 For log management, simplyblock uses Graylog.
-Collected are container logs from different storage plane and management plane services, including the RPC service (all communication between the management and the storage plane, as well as the data services container) and storage plane (data) services (SPDK log).
+Collected are container logs from different storage plane and control plane services, including the RPC service (all communication between the management and the storage plane, as well as the data services container) and storage plane (data) services (SPDK log).

-• statistics collection and aggregation
+• statistics collection from storage drives and storage nodes

 • health checking of objects

-• automated restarts and
+• automated node and drive restarts

-• execution of data migration tasks
+• execution and monitoring of data migration tasks

 Memory and vCPU Requirements